ktorio/ktor-documentation/topics/client-responses.md

 To learn more, see [](client-serialization.md#receive_send_data).

-Note: there are ContentNegotiation plugins for both client and server, make sure to use proper one (client in this case).
+> The ContentNegotiation plugin is available for both the [client](client-serialization.md) and
+> the [server](server-serialization.md).
+Ensure to use proper one for your case.

 ### Streaming data {id="streaming"}